d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 To obtain the gradient with respect to $\mathbf{W}^{(1)}$ we need to continue backpropagation along the output layer to the hidden layer.
-The gradient with respect to the hidden layer's outputs
+The gradient with respect to the hidden layer output
 $\partial J/\partial \mathbf{h} \in \mathbb{R}^h$ is given by